-- 1) Open division Open to any member of the American Numismatic Association, including Young Numismatists and ANA member clubs.
-Judged exhibits are eligible for class awards, Best-of-Show and the People's Choice Award.
-ANA elected officers, the chief judge, the assistant chief judges, the Best-of-Show judges and the National Exhibits Coordinator may place judged exhibits only in the Emeritus class. - 2) Young Numismatist division limited to members of the American Numismatic Association between 9 and 17 years of age.
+- 1) Open division Open to any paid member of the American Numismatic Association, including Young Numismatists (YNs) and ANA member clubs.
+Judged exhibits are eligible for class awards, best-of-show awards (except the Emeritus class), and the People's Choice award.
+ANA headquarters staff members may not exhibit competitively.
+ANA elected officers, the chief judge and assistant chief judges, best-of-show judges, and the national exhibits coordinator may place judged exhibits only in the Emeritus class. - 2) Young Numismatist division limited to members of the American Numismatic Association from 9 to 17 years of age.
 YN exhibitors will prepare, mount, and place their own exhibits subject to the rules that apply to the open division.
 YN exhibitors may compete for open division awards and for the separately endowed YN awards.
 YN siblings 9-17 may jointly prepare and place exhibits.
-YNs younger than 9 may exhibit non-competitively. - B. Group-B. Non-Judged Exhibits Open to members of the American Numismatic Association and to those invited to exhibit by the ANA president, the host chairman or the exhibit chairman.
-Non-judged exhibits are eligible only for the People's Choice Award. - C. Group-C. Marquee Exhibits By invitation or special application only, these non-competitive, non-conforming exhibits are used to promote and enhance the collector gallery and to attract visitors to the convention.
+YNs younger than 9 may exhibit non-competitively. - B. Group-B. Non-Judged Exhibits Open to any paid member of the American Numismatic Association, including headquarters staff members, and to those invited to exhibit by the ANA president, the convention host chairman, or the exhibit chairman.
+Non-judged exhibits are eligible only for the People's Choice award. - C. Group-C. Marquee Exhibits By invitation or special application only, these non-competitive, non-conforming exhibits are used to promote and enhance the collector gallery and to attract visitors to the convention.
+This group includes exhibits from the ANA Money Museum and those invited to display by ANA staff.
 Marquee exhibits are not eligible for exhibit awards.